MattThompson15/Employee-tracker/README.md

 * To run the application use the command "node index.js".
 * Follow the prompts to view departments, roles, and employees, add new entries, or update employee roles.

+## Technologies Used

+* node.js
+* inquirer.js
+* mysql2
+* Visual Studio Code

 ## Contributing

 Contributions are welcome!
 If you have any suggestions, improvements, or issues, please open an issue or create a pull request.

 ## Screen Shots
 <img width="1440" alt="Screenshot 2023-12-30 at 9 59 05 PM" src="https://github.com/MattThompson15/Employee-tracker/assets/139708928/2099ccd7-9567-4ae5-92a7-63ce95b241b8">